phalcon-orphanage/docs/en/validation.md

 ```

 ### Between
 Validates that a value is between an inclusive range of two values.
-The validation passes if for a value `L`, minimum is less or equal than `L` and `L` less than equal than the maximum.
+The validation passes if for a value `L`, minimum is less or equal than `L` and `L` is less or equal than the maximum.
 The boundaries are included in this validation.
 The formula is:

 ```
 minimum <= value <= maximum